Trefoil knot

 In knot theory, a branch of mathematics, the trefoil knot is the simplest example of a nontrivial knot.
-The trefoil can be obtained by joining together the two loose ends of a common overhand knot, resulting in a knotted loop.
+The trefoil can be obtained by joining the two loose ends of a common overhand knot, resulting in a knotted loop.
 As the simplest knot, the trefoil is fundamental to the study of mathematical knot theory.

 The trefoil knot is named after the three-leaf clover (or trefoil) plant.

 Descriptions

 The trefoil knot can be defined as the curve obtained from the following parametric equations:

 The (2,3)-torus knot is also a trefoil knot.
 The following parametric equations give a (2,3)-torus knot lying on torus $(r-2)^2+z^2 = 1$:

 Any continuous deformation of the curve above is also considered a trefoil knot.
 Specifically, any curve isotopic to a trefoil knot is also considered to be a trefoil.
 In addition, the mirror image of a trefoil knot is also considered to be a trefoil.
 In topology and knot theory, the trefoil is usually defined using a knot diagram instead of an explicit parametric equation.

 In algebraic geometry, the trefoil can also be obtained as the intersection in C2 of the unit 3-sphere S3 with the complex plane curve of zeroes of the complex polynomial z2 + w3 (a cuspidal cubic).

 If one end of a tape or belt is turned over three times and then pasted to the other, the edge forms a trefoil knot.